vcabeli/PTTests/README.md

 # miic in Polya Tree independence tests (PTTests) benchmarks

-This is a fork of the R package for the paper at UAI2021 by Philip A. Boeken and Joris M. Mooij
+This is a fork of the R package for the nice paper at UAI2021 by Philip A. Boeken and Joris M. Mooij

 'A Bayesian Nonparametric Conditional Two-sample Test with an Application to Local Causal Discovery' (Boeken and Mooij, 2021)